 Your intervention team should not include any of the following types of people:

-- Anyone who feels extreme anger, frustration, or outrage towards the subject
+- Anyone who feels extreme anger, frustration, or outrage towards the person with addiction

 - Anyone currently struggling with substance use or mental health disorders

 - Anyone who struggles with regulating their emotions